|

 • Both Nikola Tesla and Wilhelm Reich had remarkably

-accurate things to say about a dynamic ether (or aether), the
+accurate things to say about a dynamic ether (or aether), the static “luminiferous ether” form of which was rejected by 20th Century physics as a carrier of light waves, following the ascendancy

 of Einstein’s relativity theories.
 Unfortunately, because of major